Giriraj Kaushalya: Personal life

-Kaushalya was born on 13 November 1964 in Kolonnawa, Colombo as the youngest of the family with four siblings.
+Kaushalya was born on 13 November 1964 in Kolonnawa, Colombo as the youngest of his parents five children.
 He has three elder brothers and one elder sister.
 He entered village school in Kolonnawa and then attended to Gurukula Vidyalaya, Kelaniya.
 His father was an active trade unionist in Ceylon Electricity Board and a member of the Sri Lanka Communist Party represented the Left Movement.
 He worked in Mahaweli Authority of Sri Lanka before entering to acting.
 His elder brother Lalith Janakantha is also a renowned actor in stage, television and cinema.

 He met his wife Mangalika Fernando during the work in Mahaweli Authority in Lihinyagama, Mahaweli C zone in 1986.
 She was a draftsman and Kaushalya was a store keeper.
 They engaged in 1987 and wedding was celebrated in 1988.
 They both left the work in 1998.
 The couple has two daughters - Kavindya Nilupuli and Amandya Uthpali.
 Eldest daughter was born on 1989 and second daughter in 1994.
+Amandya is also a singer and actress.

 He got critically ill with leukemia by the end of 2021, where he quit from acting for indefinite period.
 He was diagnosed with the disease in late October 2021 and in hospitalized for over 40 days at a hospital in 2022.